The Secrets of Thirty Waves

 Your years after that are mostly dedicated to someone else's.

 This blog is about being a woman in her 30’s that’s just extended this amount of time.
 Imagine, for the first time in history, women have an extra 10 years to entirely live for themselves, and instead of 25, you get married at 35 without regrets.

 I’m not coming up with innovative concepts.
 I’m just rephrasing them to make more sense to me, and hopefully, more sense to you.

-And if anything, just to tell you a few crazy stories along the way because my friends and mom are tired of me talking about them.
+And if anything, just to tell you a few crazy stories along the way because my friends, mom, and bodega man are tired of me talking about them.